Molesmalo/StarWarsMod4AirMash/Features.md

 ![Reddit Panel](https://molesmalo.github.io/StarWarsMod4AirMash/WebResources/RedditPanel.jpg)

+### Changelog Panel

+Displays the latest changes to the mod in the Main Screen.

 ### Who-killed-Who Log

 As the name implies, it's a log that shows who was killed, and by who.
 It's displayed in the upper right corner of the screen and can be disabled via the Mod Settings Panel.